hakaru-dev/hakaru/docs/transforms/expect.md

  recip(real2prob(3 - 1)) * real2prob(2*x + 1)
 ````

-This can be optimized by piping by it into the `simplify` program.
+This can be optimized in turn by feeding it into the `simplify` transformation.
 It
 will in turn return `5`.